ablaom/mlj2/doc/adding_new_models.md

-# Guide for adding new models to MLJ
+# A guide for adding new models to MLJ

+> Really just a proposal at this stage

 This guide outlines the specification for the lowest level of the MLJ application interface.
-It is is guide for those adding new models by (i) writing glue code for lazily loaded external packages (the main case); and (ii) writing code that is directly included in MLJ in the form of an include file.
+It is is guide for those adding new models by:
+(i) writing glue code for lazily loaded external packages (the main case); and (ii) writing code that is directly included in MLJ in the form of an include file.